robertsledge/robertsledge/README.md

 - 👋 Hi, I’m @robertsledge
-- 👀 I’m interested in learning.
+- 👀 I’m interested in learning as much as I can, whenever I can.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python, building a terrible port scanner.
+Ha.
 - 💞️ I’m looking to collaborate on anything really.
 - 📫 How to reach me?
 Right here on github.
+TH

+Thanks for checking out my github.  : )

 <!---
 robertsledge/robertsledge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.